timcash/timcash/README.md

 # Custom 1:1 instruction
 See https://timcash.io for more information

 ## Why learning 1 on 1 and pair programming
 Building together can greatly accelerate learning.
 A small amount of time a few days a week practicing a skill.
 Live feedback, ambient learning, and exploration supported mentors are keys to immersive education.
 The purpose of this system is to spark creativity and continuous re-categorification of knowledge.
-- no tests
-- no grades
-- no homework
 - We use our own private self hosted encrytped network.
 - During the class you make a key!